-Options [Velocities, DipoleMomentFromCharges, InputValues, DiffusionCoefficient, DipoleDerivativeFromCharges, PressureTensor]
+Options [Velocities, DipoleMomentFromCharges, DiffusionCoefficient, DipoleDerivativeFromCharges, PressureTensor, Viscosity, DipoleMomentFromBinLog, ViscosityFromBinLog]

 Description Compute the ACF either from velocities (from rkf), the dipole moment (from coordinates and atomic charges in rkf), the dipole moment derivative (from velocities and atomic charges in rkf), from the pressure tensor (from rkf), or from values specified in input.
 Selecting DiffusionCoefficient is equivalent to selecting Velocities.
-The default, DipoleDerivative-FromCharges, results in the computation of an IR spectrum.
+The default, DipoleDerivativeFrom-Charges, results in the computation of an IR spectrum.DipoleMomentFromBinLog and ViscosityFromBinLog allow the relevant properties (dipole moment and pressure tensor respectively) to be read from the BinLog section of the trajectory file.
+In the BinLog section requested properties are stored every step (even if SamplingFreq was set to a higher number than 1) but only if this was specifically requested at the start of the MD simulation.